by Igor Katenov, the lead developer at 10Tec

 The problem: MS Access comes without a built-in grid control

 The Microsoft Access development environment comes with a good set of intrinsic form controls such as ListBox and ComboBox, but you will not find a grid control among them.
-The MS Access grid control (DataGrid) used to browse MS Access database tables and query results can be inserted as a grid control into forms using subforms (see the link Microsoft DataGrid Control - interactive grid on a form).
-But this data grid which is always data-bound cannot give you great flexibility, especially if you need a user-friendly unbound grid in your interface.
+The MS Access grid control (DataGrid) used to browse MS Access tables and query results can be inserted as a grid control into forms using subforms (visit the link Microsoft DataGrid Control - interactive grid on a form to find out more).
+But this MS Access DataGrid is always data-bound and cannot give you great flexibility, especially if you need a user-friendly unbound grid in your interface.

-Main features of 10Tec ActiveX grid on MS Access forms
+Main features of 10Tec iGrid on MS Access forms

-We and our customers who are using our iGrid ActiveX grid control in MS Access find the following features of 10Tec grid the most useful in this development environment:
+We and our customers, who are using our grid control in MS Access, find the following features of 10Tec grid the most useful in this development environment: